BT-Creator/GroCart/README.md

 ## Before we dive in...
 This repo contains the consumer side of the application.
 If a link links to the *Under Construction* page, this means that the page was out-of-scope for this project.

-## Setup instruction
+## Setup instructions
 Assuming you have a working Laravel server, and you know how to clone Laravel projects to that machine:
 1. Clone this project to your machine.
 2. Make sure that the name of the root directory matches your symlink from `var/www/webtech`.
 3. Use `composer install` to install the dependencies.
 4. A `.env` file is included in the repo.
 Because of this, you can use `php artisan key:gen` to generate the application's key.
 5. The permissions of `storage` & `bootstrap/cache` won't be correct when importing this project.
-You'll need to set the persions so that your user & `www-data` can access the files.
+You'll need to set the permissions so that your user & `www-data` can access the files.
 6. Run the following commands:
     - `php artisan cache:clear`
     - `php artisan view:clear`
     - `php artisan config:clear`
 7. The authentication of the application is based on Laravel's [Jetstream](https://jetstream.laravel.com/1.x/introduction.html), so the database needs to be constructed with `dbFill.sql`:
-    1. Execute the `dbFill.sql`.
+    1. Execute the `dbFill.sql` in the MySQL database of your VM.
 This will create a database `grocart` with the tables needed for the application.
-    2. For the database make a user with the following rights that connects through `localhost`.
-You can also use an existing user, but either way, you'll need to grant privileges to the user:
+    2. For the database, make a user with the following rights or all rights that connects through `localhost`.
+You can also use an existing user, but either way, you'll need to grant privileges to the user to the database `grocart`:
     - `SELECT`
     - `INSERT`
     - `UPDATE`
     - `DELETE`
     - `EXECUTE`
     - `SHOW VIEW`
     3. Fill the `.env` file in with the relevant data.
-Below you'll find an example, but you'll need to fill this in with your own credentials:
+Below you'll find an example, but you'll need to fill this in with your own credentials that you used in step 2:
         ```
         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1